🎨 Hub

 8 min read · 2026-04-22

-A calm survey of the frameworks you keep seeing on the internet — MBTI, the Big Five, Enneagram, attachment theory, love languages, zodiac — with a plain-language take on what each one is, where it is useful, and where it gets over-sold.
+A calm tour of the frameworks you keep meeting online — MBTI, the Big Five, Enneagram, attachment theory, love languages, zodiac — with a plain-language take on what each is, where it's useful, and where it gets oversold.

 10 min read · 2026-04-22